 Friction is a sales killer.
 Yet, as the modern buyer moves through the B2B marketing process, there’s friction at every stage waiting to derail deals.

-To be successful, B2B marketers and marketing teams must reduce the friction.
-And they can do that by providing the right information, at the right time, in the right format to their target buyer.
-When the information they find online helps to ease their concerns and mitigate their risk, they’re 2.8 times more likely to be satisfied with the ease of purchase and three times less likely to regret purchase decisions.
+B2B marketers must focus on reducing friction by delivering the right information at the right time and in the right format.
+Research shows that when buyers find online content that alleviates their concerns, they are 2.8 times more likely to be satisfied with the purchase process and three times less likely to regret their decision.

 While the B2B sales funnel may still look the same today as it did a decade ago, the path to get through the funnel looks much different.
 This new, non-linear path mandates B2B marketers to create support material for each stage and recognize that purchasing stakeholders will move back and forth between stages, and will also be at different stages at the same time.